 - If for some reason a member cannot attend a scheduled meeting, notification should be given to the Chair or Principal prior to the meeting.

 - If an SCC member misses three meetings in a given school year, they will be invited to resign as a voting member of the committee and the respective group (parent or employee) may appoint a replacement from the alternates selected during the election.

 - If no alternate is available to serve, and it is determined that the seat needs to be filled, the SCC may seek out parents or school employees to be appointed

-- The Midvale Elementary School Community Council will meet monthly with the exception of the December, June, July, and August.
+- The Midvale Elementary School Community Council will meet monthly with the exception of June, July, and August.

-- Meetings may be canceled or added by vote of the SCC with a minimum of 4 meetings per year.
+- Meetings may be canceled or added by vote of the SCC.

 - Meeting dates for the year will be set at the September SCC meeting.

 - The School Community Council may not close meetings.
 The meetings are always open to the public.
 Notification of the meeting, its agenda and minutes will be posted on the school website for three years.